bugratr/Educational-Material-Multi-Agent-System-with-uAgents-and-GPT-4-Integration/README.md

 # Educational Material Multi-Agent System

-This project implements a multi-agent system using the `uAgents` framework to automate the creation of educational materials, such as worksheets, tests, performance tasks, and rubrics.
-Each agent is responsible for a specific task and communicates with other agents to complete the overall workflow.
+This project implements a sophisticated multi-agent system using the uAgents framework to automate the creation of educational materials, including worksheets, tests, performance tasks, and rubrics.
+The system is designed with multiple specialized agents, each responsible for a distinct task, and utilizes advanced AI technologies to enhance the content generation process.

+Key Features:

+Multi-Agent Interaction: Each agent is dedicated to a specific task, such as creating worksheets or generating rubrics.
+The agents communicate and collaborate with one another via the Coordinator Agent to ensure a seamless and coherent workflow.
+GPT-4 Integration: The agents leverage OpenAI's GPT-4 to generate high-quality, detailed educational content, including textual descriptions, questions, and structured tasks.
+DALL·E Integration: For tasks requiring visual content, such as diagrams or illustrations, the system integrates with OpenAI’s DALL·E to automatically generate relevant images, enhancing the educational materials created.

+Why uAgents?

+The uAgents framework is at the core of this project, providing a scalable and flexible architecture for developing AI-driven applications.
+By utilizing uAgents, this project demonstrates the power of multi-agent systems in managing complex workflows, where each agent can focus on its specific role while ensuring the overall system works in harmony.
 ## Installation

 1. Clone the repository: